Dec 2024 - Feb 2025

 Map of users and their needs

-The design objective
+Shaping the design objective

 How can the onboarding be designed to meet business objectives while staying aligned with the product mission of empowering self-led learning?